Zrachel/HighDimension_Spike/README.md

 HighDimension_Spike
 ===================
-based on a CVPR 2013 paper.
+based on Blessing of Dimensionality: High-dimensional Feature and Its Efﬁcient Compression for Face Veriﬁcation, CVPR 2013

 Jie Fu, National University of Singapore